The Growth Department

 2. Protection isn’t growth.

-3. The best ones think like owners.
+3. The best Account Managers think like owners.

 They see their accounts as portfolios to grow, not relationships to maintain.
 That changes the conversations they’re invited into.